Drupal-NYC/meetup/social-and-email.md

 # Social media and e-mail outreach

+## Drupal Groups
+* Don't forget to cross post to [NYC on Drupal Groups](http://groups.drupal.org/nyc) with Meetup link!
+There's a different audience on the group and we have quite a bit of attendence from doing outreach on Drupal Groups.

 ## Twitter
 * Hash tag '#DrupalNYC' is used during our monthly meetups and other events.
 Please post pictures!